-Our faculty and staff continue to work hard to provide the learning assets required by the Security
+Our faculty and staff continue to work hard to train and educate the Security Cooperation enterprise to ensure it meets the

-and partner countries.
-As the community grows, so does the quantity and quality of resident and non-resident
+Nation’s needs.
+As our workforce and mission evolve, so does the quantity and quality of resident and non-resident programs offered to

 Council On Occupational Education